Adapt your data

 Check the formulation and components of all your mixtures affected by your obligations.
 Start assigning exact concentrations or appropriate concentration ranges distinguishing between components of major concern and other components.
 See ‘Declaring concentrations under Annex VIII to the CLP Regulation’ for more information on how to provide component concentrations.

-Additionally, generic product identifiers (GPIs), can be used to identify components of a mixture, if they are used exclusively as a perfume, fragrance or colouring agent in the mixture.
+Additionally, generic component identifiers (GCI), can be used to identify components of a mixture, if they are used exclusively as a perfume or colouring agent in the mixture.
 This is possible only if they are not classified as hazardous to human health and their total concentration does not exceed 5 % for perfumes or 25 % for colouring agents.

 Mixtures in mixtures